Xploring Hungary Video: Esztergom - From Basilica Heights to Royal Riverside Delights

 It features Hungarian, Italian, Dutch, German and Austrian art works from the 13th century up to the 19th century.
 The museum is located in the north wing of the Neo-Renaissance-style Primate's Palace.

-One of the options is to take the hydrofoil.
-Boats leave from Vigadó tér (Pest) and the ride takes about one and a half hour.
+In the Spring and Summer seasons a great option is to take the hydrofoil, which leave from Vigadó tér (Pest) - the ride takes about one and a half hour.

-Trains run from Budapest's Nyugati Station.
-Buses leave from the Árpád híd bus terminal.
+Regular trains run from Budapest's Nyugati Station, and buses leave from the Árpád híd bus terminal.

 Source: visitbudapest.travel